Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing.md

 ## Overview

-The billing integration is helping to manage the invoices for consumer organization only and collect money from the product monetization.
+The billing integration is helping to manage the invoices for consumer organization subscription only and collect money from the product monetization.

 When the billing integration is enable for a specific marketplace, each subscription originated from a consumer organization of this marketplace will produce invoices: